NLog/NLog/README.md

 Having troubles?
 Check the [troubleshooting guide](https://github.com/NLog/NLog/wiki/Logging-troubleshooting)

 -----

  ℹ️ NLog 6.0 will support AOT

 NLog 6.0 is now being prepared.
 See [List of goals for NLog 6.0](https://nlog-project.org/2024/10/01/nlog-6-0-goals.html)

 NLog Packages
 ---
 The NLog-nuget-package provides everything needed for doing file- and console-logging.
-But there are also multiple NLog extension packages, that provides additional target- and layout-output.
+But there are many NLog extension packages, that provides additional target- and layout-output.
 See [targets](https://nlog-project.org/config/?tab=targets) and [layout renderers](https://nlog-project.org/config/?tab=layout-renderers) overview!

-See Nuget/build status of all official packages [here](https://github.com/NLog/NLog/blob/dev/packages-and-status.md)
+See Nuget/build status of the NLog extension packages maintained by the NLog-project [here](https://github.com/NLog/NLog/blob/dev/packages-and-status.md)

 Questions, bug reports or feature requests?
 ---
-Issues with getting it working?
-Please check the [troubleshooting guide](https://github.com/NLog/NLog/wiki/Logging-troubleshooting)  before asking!
-With a clear error message, it's really easier to solve the issue!
+If having issues with getting NLog working?
+Then please check the [troubleshooting guide](https://github.com/NLog/NLog/wiki/Logging-troubleshooting) before asking!
+This will often provide you with clear error message when asking, so it is easier to solve the issue!

-Unclear how to configure NLog correctly of other questions?
-Please post questions on [StackOverflow](https://stackoverflow.com/).
+If having questions about how to configure NLog correctly?
+Then please post questions on [StackOverflow](https://stackoverflow.com/questions/tagged/nlog) (using the `nlog` tag)

-Do you have feature request or would you like to report a bug?
-Please post them on the [issue list](https://github.com/NLog/NLog/issues) and follow [these guidelines](.github/CONTRIBUTING.md).
+Have you found a bug or issue with NLog functionality?
+Please post them on the [issue list](https://github.com/NLog/NLog/issues) and follow [these guidelines](/CONTRIBUTING.md).

 Frequently Asked Questions (FAQ)